New York area rail commuters face long haul come Monday

-NEW YORK Almost 200,000 suburban New York City commuters, most in New Jersey, face another work week without easy rail connections because of storm damage so severe that experts say it will take months before full service can be restored.
+NEW YORK, Nov 4 Almost 200,000 suburban New York City commuters, most in New Jersey, face another work week without easy rail connections because of storm damage so severe that experts say it will take months before full service can be restored.

 Hurricane Sandy severed train connections for an estimated 435,000 daily commuters in the New York City suburbs.
 By Monday morning, full or partial service will have been restored for about 260,000.

-Experts with experience repairing rail after other natural disasters say commuters on some of the most damaged lines are likely to face a long wait.
+Experts with experience repairing rail after other natural disasters say commuters on some of the most damaged lines are likely in for a long wait.
 Some suburban residents may be able to travel by bus as an alternative.

 "Getting the system back to normal, where every train is operating as it was before the storm, I could easily see it being months," said Conrad Ruppert, associate director of research at the University of Illinois Rail Transportation and Engineering Center.